ptc-bink/rune-swap-be/README.md

-# Rune Burn Project
+# Rune swap Project

-Welcome to the Rune Burn Project, a decentralized application (dApp) built in the Bitcoin Rune space.
-This project leverages React and the Bitcoin CLI to facilitate the burning of runes.
+Welcome to the Rune swap Project, a decentralized application (dApp) built in the Bitcoin Rune space.
+This project leverages React and the Bitcoin CLI to facilitate the swaping of runes.
 Explore the repository to learn more about how it works and how you can contribute!

 ## Table of Contents